mediassumani/ShazamLite/README.md

-# Shazam
+# ShazamLite

 ### Overview
-Shazam is an asynchronous, concurrent, and rapid Networking Library built in Swift for iOS & MacOS.
+ShazamLite is an asynchronous, concurrent, and rapid Networking Library built in Swift for iOS & MacOS.

 ### Features